-SonarCloud identifies both issues and security hotspots in your code.
+To do this, SonarCloud identifies both issues and security hotspots in your code.

 In SonarCloud terminology, an issue is a problem in your code that requires fixing.
 When scanning for issues, SonarCloud's algorithms are purposely conservative.
 They are designed to minimize the number of false positives, that is, things wrongly identified as problems.
 If SonarCloud identifies an issue, you can be quite confident that it really is something that should be fixed.
 SonarCloud will not overwhelm the developer with false alarms concerning issues.

 Security hotspots are areas of the code that may cause security issues and therefore need to be reviewed.
 By design, SonarCloud is more permissive when identifying security hotspots than when identifying vulnerabilities and other issues.
 An issue is almost always a real problem, while a security hotspot can often be a false alarm (but it is still worth checking).
 By separating hotspots from issues, SonarCloud maintains the accuracy of its issue detection while still providing developers with useful warnings under the less stringent criteria of the hotspot.

 SonarCloud is designed to be integrated into your CI/CD workflow in order to intervene early when coding, allowing you to remediate fresh issues rapidly and prevent them from reaching production.
 It does so in three different places: In the IDE, in the pull request, and in the codebase.